pjruess/tradeopenness_agriculture/readme.txt

 SCRIPTS
-'collect_data.r': collects data (from 'rawdata'), cleans it (saved to 'cleandata'), then compiles it (saved to 'results') 'make_reg_plots.r': plots regression variables against each other for final paper 'make_reg_tables': generates LaTeX regression tables for final paper 'stage_1_reg_1.r': first stage, first regression, to calculated constructed trade openness 'stage_1_reg_2.r': first stage, second regression, to calculate estimated trade openness 'stage_2.r': second stage, to calculate impact on variables of interest
+'collect_data.r': collects data (from 'rawdata'), cleans it (saved to 'cleandata'), then compiles it (saved to 'results') 'reg_plots.r': plots regression variables against each other for final paper 'reg_tables': generates LaTeX regression tables for final paper 'stage_0.r': preliminary regression, to calculated constructed trade openness 'stage_1.r': first stage, to calculate estimated trade openness 'stage_2.r': second stage, to calculate impact on variables of interest